Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the Randomized Selection

-Now that we ensured that $P$ is a forward synchronized $(2\tau,2\tau)$-partitioning-set, finally we show that the process of selecting $P$ using the runs-partition will take expected linear time and ensures that $|P|=\O(\frac n \tau)$.
-From Lemma~\ref{lemma:id_alg}, we know that using the $\ID$ function it is possible to select a partitioning-set of a non-periodic substring using time linear in the substring's length, with an additional $\O(\tau)$ time is needed for every step-back.
+Now that we ensured that $P$ is a forward synchronized $(2\tau,2\tau)$-partitioning set, finally we show that the process of selecting $P$ using the runs-partition will take expected linear time and ensures that $|P|=\O(\frac n \tau)$.
+From Lemma~\ref{lemma:id_alg}, we know that using the $\ID$ function it is possible to select a partitioning set of a non-periodic substring using time linear in the substring's length, with an additional $\O(\tau)$ time needed for every step back.
 When processing $S$ we skip all $(\tau,\frac \tau 6)$-run completely, other than the last $\tau$ characters, and every position is processed as part of only one non-periodic substring.
-Therefore, similarly to the results in Section~\ref{sec:randomSelection} a partitioning-set of size $\O(\frac n \tau)$ is expected to be built in $\O(n)$ time.
+Therefore, similarly to the results in Section~\ref{sec:randomSelection} a partitioning set of size $\O(\frac n \tau)$ is expected to be built in $\O(n)$ time.

 Remark that the techniques introduced in Section~\ref{sec:ens_rand_whp} work similarly in linear time.